Skip to main content

 fn allow_domain_suffixes<I, S>(&mut self, suffixes: I) -> &mut Self

-where I: IntoIterator<Item = S>, S: Into<String>
+I: IntoIterator<Item = S>,

-Add one Destination::DomainSuffix allow rule per suffix.
+Add one allow-DomainSuffix rule per suffix.

 fn deny_domain_suffixes<I, S>(&mut self, suffixes: I) -> &mut Self

-where I: IntoIterator<Item = S>, S: Into<String>
+I: IntoIterator<Item = S>,

-Add one Destination::DomainSuffix deny rule per suffix.
+Add one deny-DomainSuffix rule per suffix.

-fn allow(&mut self) -> ExplicitRuleBuilder<'_>
+fn allow(&mut self) -> RuleDestinationBuilder<'_>

-fn deny(&mut self) -> ExplicitRuleBuilder<'_>
+fn deny(&mut self) -> RuleDestinationBuilder<'_>

 Begin an explicit-destination rule with action Deny.